HaxeExtension/extension-comscore/readme.md

-# comScore
+# extension-comscore

 Provides access to [comScore](http://www.comscore.com/) Analytics library on iOS.
 Currently, Android is not supported.

 # Installation

-This library is not currently available on Haxelib, so for now install with:
+This library is available on Haxelib, so install with:

+    haxelib install comscore

+If you want to install the development version you can:

     haxelib git comscore https://github.com/steverichey/comscore